Warso Moe Oo

 Warso Moe Oo (ဝါဆိုမိုးဦး; born 27 July 1994) is a Burmese actress, model and singer.
 She has achieved fame and success as both an actress and singer.
 Throughout her career, she has acted in over 200 films and has also released a solo album titled Mite Lar Pyaw Kyi.

 Early life and education

 Warso Moe Oo was born on 27 July 1994 in Yangon, Myanmar to parents Myo Myint Naing and his wife Baby aka Khin Nwe Yi.
 She is the eldest daughter of two siblings, having a younger sister.
 She attended high school at Basic Education High School No. 2 Latha.
-She has been temporarily suspended in high school for working as an actress.
+She was temporarily suspended in high school for working as an actress.

 Acting career

 She embarked on her acting career at the young age of 8, starting as a child actor.
 Her debut came in the film "Thanlwin Yay Bal Mhar Khan" (Thanlwin River where dried) in 2002.
 Since then, she has made numerous appearances in Burmese films, showcasing her talent as a child actor.